rasin-tsukuba/rasin-tsukuba.github.io/_posts/2020-5-26-Summary-of-Automatic-Colorization.md

 Iitsuka[^18] has compared the effect of using various color spaces.
 In particular, they compare RGB, YUV and L* a* b* color spaces.

 In the case of RGB, the output of the model is 3 instead of 2 corresponding to the red, green and blue channels.
-We train directly using the RGB values; however, for testing, we convert the RGB image to YUV and substitute the input grayscale image as the Y channel of the image.
+He trained directly using the RGB values; however, for testing, he converted the RGB image to YUV and substitute the input grayscale image as the Y channel of the image.
 This ensures that the output images of all the models have the same luminance.
 For all different color spaces, they normalize the values to lie in the [0, 1] range of the Sigmoid transfer function of the output layer.

 ![](https://raw.githubusercontent.com/rasin-tsukuba/blog-images/master/img/20200521110209.png)